scorpido74/azure-docs.nl-nl/articles/cosmos-db/sql-api-sdk-node.md

 * Kleine code opruimen.

 ### <a name=""></a><a name="1.10.1"/>1.10.1</a>
-* SSL-verificatie uitschakelen wanneer u de SDK gebruikt om de emulator (hostname=localhost) te targeten.
+* TLS-verificatie uitschakelen wanneer u de SDK gebruikt om de emulator (hostname=localhost) te targeten.
 * Added support for enabling script logging during stored procedure execution.

 ### <a name=""></a><a name="1.10.0"/>1.10.0</a>